-Sudan financed most of the required LLINs, ACTs and RDTs required to sustain high coverage in 2020.
+Sudan financed the required ACTs and RDTs required as well as for the IRS to sustain high coverage in 2021.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has completed the insecticide resistance monitoring and management plan.
 The country has procured sufficient LLINs and carried out IRS to achieve operational vector control coverage of the targeted at risk population.
 Sudan has also scaled up the implementation of iCCM.
-The country has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard.